graetz23/coolARE/README.md

 ### Implementation ###

-The implementation follows an absoulte minimal requirements.
+The implementation follows an absoulte minimum.

 ### Usage ###